Delaware Otsego Corporation: History

 The Delaware Otsego Corporation (DO) was established in 1965 as the Delaware Otsego Railroad by a group of businessmen and railfans, led by Syracuse University law school student Walter G. Rich.
 DO was formed, in response to the New York Central Railroad's (NYC) abandonment of their Ulster and Delaware Branch.
 The NYC cut back operations to Bloomville, and DO subsequently acquired a 2.6 mi section of the branch between Oneonta and Mickle Bridge.
 Delaware Otsego was named as such, since the section lay on the border between the New York counties of Delaware and Otsego.

 The company acquired former United States Army 0-6-0 steam locomotive No. 2 from the Virginia Blue Ridge Railway, and they began using it for their tourist excursion operations.
 Their tourist trains operated on the branch between the passenger station near their interchange with Delaware and Hudson Railway (D&H), and Mickle Bridge.
 Occasional freight service was also provided.
 In 1970, the state of New York condemned the right-of-way, in favor of construction of Interstate 88 through Oneonta.
 With settlement money, Walter Rich and his fellow Delaware Otsego executives searched for another branch to acquire and operate.

-In 1971, the D&H decided to abandon their Cooperstown Branch, which led from 16 mi Cooperstown Junction near Colliersville to Cooperstown.
+In 1971, the D&H decided to abandon their Cooperstown Branch, which lies for 16 mi between Cooperstown Junction near Colliersville and Cooperstown.
 Following some successful negotiations, Delaware Otsego purchased the Cooperstown Branch from the D&H and revived the route's original name, the Cooperstown and Charlotte Valley Railroad (CACV), and they relocated their tourist operations there.
 The Delaware Otsego Railroad was quickly renamed as the Delaware Otsego Corporation to reflect their new status as a holding company.
 Concurrently, they acquired their first diesel locomotive, ALCO RS-2 No. 100, to supplement 0-6-0 No. 2.
 DO also established their new headquarters at the two-story Cooperstown depot.